chansen1395/week3-project/README.md

 _{This webpage has been created to explore arrays and looping.
 The user inputs a number, and the program displays a transformed array based on the following rules:}_
 - _Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"_
 - _Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"_
-- _Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?"_
+- _Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor, (name)?"_

+#### Additional Objectives
+- _If the number is 100: all digits are replaced (all digits) with "(name)!
+We made it to ONE HUNDOOOO!"_
+- _The array is reversed if the user indicates as such in a list-box._
+- _The user may input their name to be displayed along with a message._

 _{Numbers with 3 take priority over numbers with 3 and a 2 or 1, and numbers with 2 take priority over numbers with 2 and a 1.
-The user may enter numbers one after another and the results will change accordingly.}_
+100 Takes priority over all numbers.
+The user may enter numbers one after another and the results will change accordingly.
+Likewise, they can change their name or whether they wish to use the reverse feature.
+These changes are reflected upon submit being pressed.}_

 ## Setup/Installation Requirements

-- _To clone and run from [GitHub Repo](https://github.com/chansen1395/programming-language-suggester):_
+- _To clone and run from [GitHub Repo](https://github.com/chansen1395/week3-project):_

   - _In bash at a folder of your choice, type the following:_
     - $ git clone https://github.com/chansen1395/week3-project
     - $ code .
   - _Use a program such as VSCode to view and run the program._

-- _Alternatively, see links below to open the [Active gh-pages link](https://chansen1395.github.io/programming-language-suggester/)_
+- _Alternatively, see links below to open the [Active gh-pages link](https://chansen1395.github.io/week3-project/)_

 ## Specs